 Lights set high in trees or under overhangs are used to cast light over wide areas, illuminating large swathes of space.
 Downlighting is great for ambient lighting as well as for increasing the overall security of your home’s landscape.

 Designing and Installing Landscape Lighting

 Livewire can provide you with assistance when it comes to selecting the right lighting for your home landscape.
-Contact us at 804-409-0314 today.
+We can even help you test before you invest.